 Hardware wallets are not connected to the internet and are thus considered a safer option.
-Because of this, they are also known as cold storage or cold wallets.
-There are numerous hardware wallets available in the market and they are all loaded with features.
+Because of this, they are also known as “cold storage” or “cold wallets.”
+There are numerous hardware wallets available on the market, and they are all loaded with features.

-Let’s study Trezor vs. Ledger, 2022’s most popular hardware wallets, and see how they are different from each other.
+Let’s study Ledger vs Trezor, 2023’s most popular hardware wallets, and see how they are different from each other.

-Trezor is a hardware wallet that was released in the year 2013.
+Trezor is a hardware wallet that was released in 2013.
 It is a part of SatoshiLabs and is headquartered in Prague, Czech Republic.